shensquared/setrock/auth_client/README.md

 Once we can be sure the ID token is valid, we proceed with querying the `/userinfo` endpoint on the OIDC server for user information.
 Since we're solely interested in determining who the user that just logged in is, we decided to query for the `email` field.
 This action is done by the `getUserInfo()` function, which simply returns the user's email (or an error message if the lookup fails).

 ## Future Works

 While we were able to achieve many of the original goals set out for this project, we recognize that there are aspects which could be further improved and developed on for our client framework.

 1. **Advertisement to students**:
     * A big motivation for us in creating this project is that we want for MIT students to actually be able to use this code when creating their web services.
 As a result, we plan to advertise our project through dormspam and get in contact with professors + TA's teaching web development class like web.lab to see they can mention it to their students.
 We also want to get feedback on how we can best enable the  adoption of our authentication framework into existing services (rather than just new ones).
-2. **Add session management for users**
-    * One quality-of-life feature we would like to add to our OIDC client is the ability to create and manage sessions for logged in users.
-Currently, our system provides a way of authenticating users to the application, but it doesn't offer a generic way of tracking/authenticating actions done by that user after a successful login, outside of the OpenPubKey OSM messages.
-We would like to add a secure session management scheme, likely using libraries like `express-session` or `cookie-session`.

 ## Extension: OpenPubKey